ropensci/tarchetypes/CONTRIBUTING.md

 Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).

+## Discussions

+At <https://github.com/ropensci/tarchetypes/discussions>, you can post general questions, brainstorm ideas, and ask for help.

 ## Issues

-Anyone can submit an issue to <https://github.com/ropensci/tarchetypes/issues> or comment on an existing thread.
-Common reasons are to

-* Suggest features.
-* Report bugs.
-* Request help with difficult use cases.
-* Ask questions.

-Please abide by the following guidelines.
+<https://github.com/ropensci/tarchetypes/issues> is for bug reports, performance issues, package maintenance tasks, and feature requests.
+When you post, please abide by the following guidelines.

 * Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
 * For bug reports: if you can, please install the latest GitHub version of `tarchetypes` (i.e. `remotes::install_github("ropensci/tarchetypes")`) and verify that the issue still persists.